COVID-19 risks

 Information from the past two weeks.

-(1) Obtain the latest public safety information and make an effort to confirm the safety of your destination.
-When you are out, pay attention to your surroundings, such as the approach of suspicious people, and make an effort to ensure sufficient safety by going out in groups, especially if you have children with you.
+Therefore, when you go out, please be sure to pay close attention to your surroundings, such as the approach of suspicious people, and make every effort to ensure your safety by traveling in groups.
+Please take especially sufficient precautions if you are traveling with children.

 https://www.hk.emb-japan.go.jp/files/100189268.pdf